Article Marketing Strategy: Leave Comments On Other People’s Articles

 But if you are not leaving comments on people’s blog articles or articles you read over at directories such as at ezinearticles, then you are literally leaving money on the table.

 Two days ago, I left a few comments on some articles that I thought were good in my niche.
 I enjoyed them.
-So I added a little more value to the conversation by leaving a comment about writing tips etc. — and in a matter of days I got 2 new articology members, a private coaching client, and several subscribers to my list.
+So I added a little more value to the conversation by leaving a comment about writing tips etc. — and in a matter of days I got 2 new Articology members, a private coaching client, and several subscribers to my list.
 Not bad for one hour’s work right?

 So when I say that carving out a little time to read articles written by others in your niche or lateral niches, and leaving comments on them is a no-brainer.
 I mean it!
 Those were sales I would not have made if I hadn’t bothered to add to the article discussion.